tektoncd/pipeline/docs/install.md

 ### How are resources shared between tasks

-Pipelines need a way to share resources between tasks.
+Pipelines need a way to share `PipelineResources` between tasks.
 The alternatives are a [Persistent volume](https://kubernetes.io/docs/concepts/storage/persistent-volumes/), an [S3 Bucket](https://aws.amazon.com/s3/) or a [GCS storage bucket](https://cloud.google.com/storage/)